 After the initial three performances, the live performance had found its form and the decision was made to execute at least six more iterations in bodies of water off of six continents, including New York City.
 It was decided that the next and fourth performance would take place in the Netherlands, a country experiancing and adapting to sea level rise in a way unseen by the location of the first three performances.

 Eight days after the performance took place, the durational video (12 hours, 46 minutes), was exhibited as a two-channel video installation in Amsterdam at four locations as a cultural part of SAIL Amsterdam, a festival which took place from August 19th to August 23rd, 2015.
-The four locations included De Appel, Marineterrein, Oude Kerk + Pakhuis de Zwijger, August 19-23, 2015.
+The four locations included De Appel, Marineterrein, Oude Kerk + Pakhuis de Zwijger.

 36.5 / NORTH SEA, 2015, 3 MINUTE EXCERPT FROM 12 HOUR, 46 MINUTES (SPLIT-SCREEN TO REPRESENT 2 CHANNELS)